miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

   <p>View more <a href="../shorthands">shorthands</a>.</p>
 </aside>

-Mirage provides numerous *shorthands* to reduce the code needed for conventional API routes.
-For example, the route
+Mirage has *shorthands* to reduce the code needed for conventional API routes.
+For example, the route handler

 ```js
 this.get('/authors', function(schema, request) {